sps-prosek/Px-PRG-4EA/README.md

-# Repository for study materials for lecture Px (PRG) 4EA
+# Repository for Study Materials for Programming Course Px (PRG) 4EA

-Repository with projects written for RPi pico in Pico C/C++ sdk.
+This repository contains projects written for the RPi Pico using the Pico C/C++ SDK.

 ## Project Structure

-- `.devcointainer/`: Folder with dev container source files (docker files)
+- `.devcontainer/`: Folder with dev container source files (docker files)
+- `pico-examples/`: Folder with pico-sdk examples
+- `presentations/`: Folder with presentations used in lectures
+- `student-packages/`: Folder with base materials for assigments
+- `teacher-packages/`: Folder with finished assigments

 ## Getting Started